phol/docs/content/en/docs/writing-markdown-latex/index.md

     {{</* cite page="/publication/preprint" view="4" */>}}

-where _view_ corresponds to one of the available listing views used throughout Academic:
+where _view_ corresponds to one of the available listing views used throughout Wowchemy:

 1. Stream
 2. Compact